What's the difference? What does it mean in inches or mm?

 online care and maintenance guide pages to learn about cleaning, storing, and other related

 procedures to get the most from your purchase.

 Need an installation manual on one of our products?
 Our online pages

 provide step by step details that can help you install them.
 Many of them include pictures,

 images, and diagrams showing how to get the optimum service from the products and kits you

 buy from us.
 If you desire more information on Inground Pool Liners, please call the toll-free number above.

-Ameri-Brand Products Inc, providing the area & communities of New York, Los Angeles, Chicago,
+Ameri-Brand Products Inc, providing Inground Pool Liners for the areas & communities of New York, Los Angeles, Chicago,

 Houston, Philadelphia, Phoenix, San Diego, San Antonio, Dallas, San Jose,

 Detroit, Indianapolis, Jacksonville, San Francisco, Columbus, Austin, Memphis,